 My responsibility is to express an opinion on these financial statements based on my audit.
-Except as explained in the following paragraph, I conducted my audit in accordance with Canadian generally accepted auditing standards.
+I conducted my audit in accordance with Canadian generally accepted auditing standards.
 Those standards require that I comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.